-The Contractor is responsible for conducting an O&M Building and Knowledge Transfer Programme in order to advance the Employers corporate capabilities in asset management as relates to biomass gasificatio power facilities.
+The Contractor is responsible for conducting an O&M Building and Knowledge Transfer Programme in order to advance the Employers corporate capabilities in asset management as relates to biomass gasification power facilities.
 The knowledge transfer programme will include:

-- Preparation of an Asset Management Plan for the Facilities - Training on biomass gasification asset management, starting at least three months before commissioning of the Facilities. - Undertaking twice yearly reviews and refresher asset management training for a period of two years following Operational Acceptance in order to facilitate effective asset management becoming 'business as usual' for the Employers personnel overseeing the operation and maintenance of the Facilities.
+- Preparation of an Asset Management Plan for the Facilities - Training on biomass gasification asset management, starting at least three months before commissioning of the Facilities. - Undertaking twice yearly reviews and refresher asset management training for a period of two years following Operational Acceptance in order to facilitate effective asset management becoming 'business as usual' for the Employers personnel overseeing the operation and maintenance of the Facilities. - Provide a one year service contract to operate and continue training of Employer operating staff and providing technical service.
+At least 1 or 2 staff of Contractor will be on island during the service contract period.